-The mission has to be carried out by a developing, composed at least of a project manager, agriculture expert, and AI developer:
+The mission has to be carried out by a developing, composed of at least a project manager, an agriculture expert, and an AI developer:

-- The project manager must have qualifications in agriculture, agricultural technology solutions, digital agriculture projects management, environment, and natural resources management, with preferably knowledge in remote sensing; - The Agriculture expert must have strong qualifications in agricultural science, plant pathology, and weeds and disease detection and prediction; - The AI developer must have solid experience in data science, artificial intelligence, and EO-derived application development.
+- The project manager must have qualifications in agriculture, agricultural technology solutions, digital agriculture projects management, environment, and natural resources management, preferably with knowledge in remote sensing; - The Agriculture expert must have strong qualifications in agricultural science, plant pathology, and weeds and disease detection and prediction; - The AI developer must have solid experience in data science, artificial intelligence, and EO-derived application development.
 He must have strong experience in using Python for geospatial development and should be familiar with AI-based chatbot development.

-Each of these individuals must have at least a bachelor's + 5 level of education.
+Each of these individuals must have at least a Bachelor of Sciences (BSc).
 The team member should also possess the following skills:

-- Good skills in web and mobile application development; - Ability to develop web and mobile application development; - Good knowledge of Natural Language Processing (NLP) is the backbone of modern chatbots; - Excellent knowledge of image recognition and AI for crop disease detection; - EO data processing and analysis, and geospatial applications development; - Good knowledge of data secure handling with user privacy compliance; - Fluency in French and/or English, knowledge of Arabic is a plus.
+- Good skills in web and mobile application development; - Ability to develop web and mobile application development; - Good knowledge of Natural Language Processing (NLP) is the backbone of modern chatbots; - Excellent knowledge of image recognition and AI for crop disease detection; - EO data processing and analysis and geospatial applications development; - Good knowledge of data secure handling with user privacy compliance; - Fluency in French and/or English; knowledge of Arabic is a plus.